Fred Cuny Peace and Conflict Summer Program

 • Basic Course in Serbian Language.

 Note: Availability of courses will depend on the number of registered students.
-RIT Kosovo reserves the right to cancel a course due to insufficient number of registered students.
+RIT Kosovo reserves the right to cancel a course due to insufficient number of registered students

 Summer Program Regional Tour

-Day One: Kruja (Albania) & Ulcinj (Montenegro)
+Day One: Tirana (Albania)

-Dubrovnik
+picture of Dubrovnik

-Day Two: Dubrovnik (Croatia)
+Day Three: Dubrovnik (Croatia)

 City tour of Dubrovnik, the Old Town.
-The walls were built and rebuilt over the centuries as the destructive forces of nature and enemy armies required - today, they surround gleaming stone buildings and the 300-metre-long pedestrian street called Stradun.
+The walls were built and rebuilt over the centuries as the destructive forces of nature and enemy armies required - today, they surround gleaming stone buildings, and the 300-metre-long pedestrian street called Stradun.
 You'll flit between the city's main gates of Pile and Ploče, cobbled streets dotted with charming boutiques and sea-to-table restaurants.
 As you step through the gates of old city walls, you will be taking a step back in time, losing yourself in the grandeur and beauty of this culturally influential city.
 We will not only tour the main streets and squares but also the intriguing narrow side streets where locals are still living and is this way you will be thoroughly introduced to Dubrovnik's Old City, the "Grad", how the locals call it, meaning "The City", as you embrace its history, legends, culture, monuments, way of life.

-Day Four: Sarajevo (Bosnia & Hercegovina)
+Day Four: Mostar and Sarajevo (Bosnia & Hercegovina)

 Visit the Office of the High Representative.
 Sarajevo Sightseeing.
 Cultural and touristic attractions in the city of Sarajevo, city tour of Sarajevo, Old Town, Sarajevo, capital of Bosnia and Herzegovina, is a compact city on the Miljacka River, surrounded by the Dinaric Alps and is a charming city in a valley which wears its heart on its sleeve and shows its scars on its buildings.
 This Balkan city is often cited as a place where east meets west.
 Its center has museums commemorating local history, including Sarajevo 1878–1918, which covers the 1914 assassination of Archduke Franz Ferdinand, an event that sparked World War I. Landmarks of the old quarter, Baščaršija, include the Ottoman-era Gazi Husrev-bey Mosque.
 Continuing with the Tunnel of Hope.
 The Sarajevo Tunnel, also known as Tunel spasa and Tunnel of Hope, was a tunnel constructed between March and June 1993 during the Siege of Sarajevo in the midst of the Bosnian War.
 During the time it was used, it is estimated that 20 million tons of food entered the city, and 1 million people passed in and out of it.
 From July 1993 until the end of the Siege in late February 1996, the Sarajevo War Tunnel was the only connection besieged Sarajevo had with the outside world.